 How are they found?

-What happens next
+What happens next?

-- a detailed mammogram giving a close-up picture of the affected area
+Further tests are likely to include a more detailed mammogram which gives a close-up (magnified) picture of the affected area.

 What this means for you

-Last reviewed April 2012; next planned review 2016.
+Last reviewed February 2014; next planned review 2016.